-The proliferation of viruses via the Internet, e-mail and other media is controlled through regularly updated with the most effective virus protection software.
-This insures viruses do not flood disturbing, disrupting or offensive material into student files or e-mail, and keeps our systems working at peak efficiency.
+The proliferation of viruses via the Internet, E-Mail and other media is controlled through regularly updated virus protection software and filters.
+This insures viruses do not flood disturbing, disrupting or offensive material into student files or E-Mail, and keeps our systems working at peak efficiency.

-To keep outside "hackers" from breaching our servers and systems and obtaining private information, Holy Cross of San Antonio's already extensive security measures are strengthened by the addition of a firewall.
-This firewall only allows authorized users from the outside to connect to secure servers, and further ensures that only authorized individuals have access to student and employee data.
+To keep outside "hackers" from breaching our servers and systems and obtaining private information, Holy Cross' already extensive security measures are strengthened by a Fortinet FortiGate firewall.
+This firewall only allows authorized users from the outside to connect to our secure servers, and further insures that only authorized individuals have access to student and employee data.